lottomonster/dsa4262_project/ReadMe.md

 ## Final Notes:

-1. **File Paths**: Always ensure that the `input_file` and `output_path` are provided relative to the `scripts` folder.
+1. **File Paths**: Always ensure that the `input_file` and `output_path` of .py scripts are provided relative to the  `scripts` folder.
 For example, when running the script from the root directory, you'll need to reference files from the `../data/csv/` and `../data/processed/` paths.

-2. **File Size**: Large files (e.g., `dataset0_processed.parquet`) may not be included in the GitHub repository.
-Therefore, good luck have fun figure out yourself.
+2. Most importantly, if you made it this far, you’re awesome.
+Thanks for powering through this over-exerted effort of documentation for just 5%.
+Enjoy life, keep doing your thing, and remember to take it easy.
 ---